KhronosGroup/glTF-Asset-Generator/Output/Mesh_Primitives/README.md

+These models are intended to test the various properties that can be applied to a primitive.

 The mesh of the base model is split into two primitives, and then primitive attributes are set on both primitives.

 Primitive 0 Vertex UV Mapping | Primitive 1 Vertex UV Mapping